fbpx

 My new identity as a wife, in particular a pastor’s wife, in combination with feelings of shame and guilt stemming from my family of origin led me to seek out counseling through the university.
 Although my counseling sessions at the university aided me in conceptualizing my presenting issues in healthier ways, those sessions did not allow me to incorporate my faith into my therapeutic process.
 In addition, the new dynamics of my identity as the spouse of a pastor provided me with the opportunity to counsel with a multitude of individuals, couples, singles, children, and families who were in need of counseling that extended beyond traditional pastoral care.

-Upon graduating with my Masters of Divinity from Duke University, my heart for people led me along a seven-year professional journey of providing support services in community mental health agencies working with children, adults, and families impacted by psychological, emotional, behavioral, and substance abuse disorders.
+Upon graduating with my Masters of Divinity from Duke University, my heart for people led me along a seven-year professional journey of providing support services in community mental health agencies working with children, adults and families impacted by psychological, emotional, behavioral, and substance abuse disorders.
 My work as a community support service provider contributed to my growing passion to serve others through counseling.
-In 2012, I received a Masters of Education in Clinical Mental Health Counseling from North Carolina State University and continued my work in serving community agencies and my local church as a counselor.
+In 2012, I received a Masters of Education in Clinical Mental Health Counseling from North Carolina State University and continued my work serving community agencies and my local church as a therapist.
+I am a licensed counselor in the state of Colorado.

 Personal Interests

 I love spending time with my family!
-My husband is a pastor and we have been married and serving in ministry for over 13 years.
-We have 4 joyfully energetic children under the age of 10.
-My family moved from Durham, North Carolina to Denver, Colorado in 2013 for my husband’s second pastorate.
-As a family we enjoy worshipping together, biking, board games, and watching movies (although I’m usually asleep before it ends ☺).
+My husband is a pastor and we have been married and serving in ministry for over 16 years.
+We have 4 very active and joyful children.
+Our pastoral ministry journey began in Durham, North Carolina before transitioning to Denver, Colorado.
+We currently reside in Pittsburgh, PA where we are actively surrendered and serving in ministry.
+As a family we enjoy worshiping together, playing board games, and watching movies (although I’m usually asleep before it ends ☺).

-My personal interests are traveling, reading, singing, and amateur gardening.
+My personal interests are traveling, reading, singing, and trying new recipes.

 check out blogs written by taihesia